GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 16/README.md

 ### Roids: Creating Backgrounds for Your Sprites

 0. Chapter 18 on 2003 CD, chapter 16 on 2004 CD.
-1. modernized code...

-Is this the final version?
-Probably, but maybe not.
-Depends on later game code that is updated from the original.

-Possible updated version(s), use GDI+ and/or DirectX.
-DX input control is different than the Win32 methods.

-## WARNING!

-The layout of the frames in the bitmap files between the two editions are different, with the animation code in the game engine being different!
-"There be dragons here!" if you mix and match bitmap files and game source code from the 2003 and 2004 versions.
-I use the game source from the 2004 edition.

 ### Notes